 But, don’t let the larger items distract you from other artworks.
 Standout pieces include the Phra Mahajanaka Golden Junk, a golden Chinese boat, beautifully decorated with gems and damascene inlay – it took 38 people to create.
 There is also a display of items from the Royal Household including an exquisitely arranged table setting used when foreign dignitaries are entertained.

 In the lower rooms of the Throne Hall, other pieces of Thai art and craftsmanship can be seen.
 These include displays of gold and silverwork, basketry and paintings.
-Many crafted items are examples of bags and jewellery that Her Majesty has taken on official trips overseas, showing off to the world the high standards and amazing artistry of Thai craftsmanship.
+Many crafted items are examples of bags and jewellery that Her Majesty Queen Sirikit has taken on official trips overseas, showing off to the world the high standards and amazing artistry of Thai craftsmanship.

-So not only is the Ananta Samakhom Throne Hall worth seeing in itself, as an iconic and beautiful piece of Thai history, it is also perfectly complemented by the Arts of the Kingdom exhibition.
+So not only is the Ananda Samakhom Throne Hall worth seeing in itself, as an iconic and beautiful piece of Thai history, it is also perfectly complemented by the Arts of the Kingdom exhibition.
 The Throne Hall is the perfect setting for the real and eternal jewels of Thailand – the sumptuous artistry, skills and talents of the Thai people that have thrived and developed over centuries.

 Opening Hours: 09:30 – 16:00 Hrs., Tuesday – Sunday (ticket office closes 15:30 Hrs.)